America was First in Landing a Man on the Moon

 These are the facts:

-1. Only the Coca Test Stands were involved in developing rocket engines for the Apollo and Space Shuttle programs, not Alfa.
+1. Only the Coca Test Stands were involved in developing rocket engines for the Apollo and Space Shuttle programs.
+As a part of their cleanup, NASA has completed their dismantling of the Coca rocket test stands now.

 ACTION NEEDED NOW!